gwbatten/Getting-and-Cleaning-Data-Project/README.md

 '#' in front of them), before you run the program.

 I heavily commented my program to make it (hopefully) easy to follow, so I will not go through every step in this READ ME document.
-Here are the steps I took:
+Here are the basic steps I took:

 1. Load the training data and training activity data and column bind them together
 2. Read the feature names and use to label the columns of the training data/activity df.
 3. Repeat process for the test data.
 4. Combine the train and test df's together.
 5. Create a logical vector by searching the features df for mean and std.
-Use this vector to subset the train/test df.
+Use this vector to subset the train/test df, i.e. select the columns for mean or std.
 6. Label "activity" column with descriptive names ("walking", "laying", etc.).
 7. Add a column for subjects.
 Order df by subjects and activity.
 8. Use plyr to create table of means.
 9. Write csv of resulting table.

-When using plyr, I ran ddply once organized by "subject" and "activity" and taking the mean of the first column of data.
+When using plyr, I ran ddply one time organized by "subject" and "activity" and taking the mean of the first column of data.
 This produced a 3 column data frame with "subject" and "activity" being the first 2 columns.
 Next I used ddply (in a loop) on all of the remaining columns, each time column binding the third column to the first ddply df.